deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 If you want to perform full training, then you need to mount your data into ``/srv/dogs_breed_det/data``.

-If you want only to classify images or want to keep trained weights in the persistant place, then you have to mount ``/srv/dogs_breed_det/models`` to a persistent volume.
-You can use either your local directories or connect your remote storage, see Examples below.
+If you want to keep trained weights in the persistant place, then you have to mount ``/srv/dogs_breed_det/models`` to a persistent volume.
+You can either use your local directories or connect your remote storage, see Examples below.

 **2. Data input**